Thiago Almada

+Almada was a member of the Argentina team that won the 2022 FIFA World Cup, making history by becoming the first active Major League Soccer (MLS) player to win the tournament.
+He also won the 2024 Copa Libertadores and the Brazilian Série A with Botafogo.

 Early life

 Thiago 'Guayo' Ezequiel Almada was born on 26 April 2001, in Ciudadela, Buenos Aires in Argentina.
-He grew up in the neighbourhood of Fuerte Apache, which is known for high crime rates and prevalent drug use.
+He grew up in the neighborhood Ejército de los Andes, also referred to as Fuerte Apache, which is known for high crime rates and prevalent drug use.
 Almada spent many of his early years selling fruit and vegetables door-to-door to earn extra money.
 Much time was spent with his grandparents while his parents worked.

 Club career

 Vélez Sarsfield

-At the age of four, Almada played football for a local club, Santa Clara, where Carlos Tevez also began his career.
+At the age of four, Almada played football for a local club, Santa Clara.
 He was picked up by Vélez Sarsfield at age five, where he made his way through the youth academy.
-In August 2018, just four months shy of his 17th birthday, Almada made his professional debut with the club.
+On 10 August 2018, just four months after his 17th birthday, Almada made his professional debut against Newell's Old Boys in a 2-0 victory and scored his first two goals on 5 November in the 3-2 loss against Defensa y Justicia, both in the 2018 Argentine Primera División.
 In October 2018, he was included in The Guardian's "Next Generation 2018".

 Almada began his first-team career as a wing forward under manager Gabriel Heinze.
 He played alongside Matías Vargas, Nicolás Domínguez, Lucas Robertone, and Fernando Gago.
 In his first two years with Heinze at the helm, Almada appeared in 46 matches and tallied nine goals.
-In 2020, new club manager Mauricio Pellegrino moved Almada to midfielder, due to the departure of several players.
-In the two seasons since the move to midfield, Almada earned 15 goals in 42 matches.
+In 2020, new club manager Mauricio Pellegrino moved Almada to the midfield, due to the departure of several players in that position.
+Almada then earned 15 goals in 42 matches.